Barnfield/Cloud/README.md

 			cockroach sql --insecure

 	1. This will start the inbuild SQL interpreter, from this you can use normal SQL commands to create databases, tables, querys, ...
+		1. **NOTE:** The SQL terminal is not a true SQL terminal.
+It cannot create tables that use auto-increment (as this is expensive across distributed systems
 	1. In order to interact with the database safely with a program, Cockroach offers **ORM**'s or **Driver**'s e.g.
 		1. [NodeJS](https://www.cockroachlabs.com/docs/stable/build-a-nodejs-app-with-cockroachdb-sequelize.html)
 		1. [Python](https://www.cockroachlabs.com/docs/stable/build-a-python-app-with-cockroachdb.html)